MobMin/digital_atlas/app/Widgets/TopSocialPlatforms/README.md

 # Top Social Platforms for Digital Atlas

 This Top Social Platforms was designed for the Digital Atlas.
-It ...
+It displays the top 10 social platforms over the last year in a specific country.
+It also displays an average for each platform.

 ## Dependencies